 Five key strands of the programme:

-In terms of key priorities for funding, the 2021 and 2022 work programmes are based around five key strands that focus on:
+In terms of key priorities for funding, work programmes are based around five key strands that focus on:

 - Crisis preparedness and preventing shortages of medicines.